The University Honors Program

 Postbaccalaureate Premedical Program

-The Loyola Marymount University Postbaccalaureate Premedical Program is for those who received a bachelor's degree from an accredited four-year institution in an unrelated field, and have completed less than four of the prerequisite courses for admission to medical or dental school.
-A minimum undergraduate GPA of 3.2 is required to qualify for the program.
-The ideal candidate will have had sufficient experience in the medical field, either through volunteer work or previous employment, to serve as a basis for an informed, mature, and committed decision to enter the field of medicine or dentistry.
+The Loyola Marymount University Post-Baccalaureate Premedical Program is open to both women and men who have received a bachelor’s degree from an accredited four-year institution in a field other than science, and have completed less than three of the prerequisite courses for admission to medical school.
+A minimum undergraduate GPA of 3.0 is required, and additional evidence of high achievement, such as appropriate standardized test scores (SAT, ACT, or GRE), is required.
+The ideal candidate will be strongly motivated and will have had sufficient experience in the medical field, either through volunteer work or previous employment, to serve as a basis for an informed, mature, and committed decision to enter the field of medicine.